OWASP/wrongsecrets/README.md

  vault server -dev
  ```

-and in your next terminal:
+and in your next terminal, do (with the token from the previous commands):

 ```shell
 export VAULT_ADDR='http://127.0.0.1:8200'